Watering Bermuda Grass: Spring, Summer, Fall and Winter Guide

 How often to water Bermuda grass

-Water your bermuda grass lawn deeply with 1 inch of water only as often as once every week.
+Water your Bermuda grass lawn deeply with 1 inch of water only as often as once every week.
 This frequency helps roots grow deeper, which will be an added advantage for saving water during summer.

 Infrequent but deep watering helps to condition the Bermuda grass roots to grow deeper into the soil profile.
 With deeper root establishment, Bermuda grass can benefit from increased moisture access.